Talk to sales Contact Login English

 Coffee Shop Startup Costs Breakdown

-Diving into the restaurant business, particularly in a specific niche like coffee shops, requires a comprehensive understanding of the associated costs.
-In this section, we’ll break down the startup costs associated with opening a Coffee Shop, giving you a clear picture of where your investment might go.
+In this section, we’ll break down the startup costs associated with opening a coffee shop, giving you a clear picture of where your investment might go.

 1. Location

 The location of your coffee shop is crucial for its success.
-A prime spot in a bustling city center or near a college campus can drive significant foot traffic, but it also comes with a heftier price tag.
+A prime spot in a bustling city center or near a college campus can drive significant restaurant foot traffic, but it also comes with a heftier price tag.

 When considering a location, rentals in popular areas can range from $2,500 to $7,000 per month.
 If you’re thinking about leasing, expect to pay between $30,000 to $100,000 annually.